 If you want to split your tongue, it’s actually ideal to have a pierced tongue first.
 A well-healed traditional tongue piercing will help prevent the back of the bifurcation from re-merging when your tongue is split.
 To learn more about tongue bifurcation and the role pierced tongues play in successful tongue splitting, check out our Tongue Splitting blog post.

 If you want to stretch your tongue piercing and are starting out with a standard 14g or 12g barbell, you may be able to insert the next size up with just a little gentle cajoling.
 You can also ask your piercer to help you change your jewelry when moving from one size to the next.
-S/he may use a taper, which you can purchase yourself to help insert jewelry that's a size up from what you're currently wearing.
+They may use a taper, which you can purchase yourself to help insert jewelry that's a size up from what you're currently wearing.
 It can be a bit awkward to get a taper through a tongue piercing without using forceps to hold the tongue out, though, so it may be best to just get your piercer to assist you.

 As you go up to larger sizes, it will become increasingly difficult to jump from one size to the next.
 You can make the stretching process easier by adding a layer of latex stretching tape around your barbell, inserting it, letting your tongue adjust to the difference for a week or two, taking out the barbell, adding another layer of tape, and repeating until you've stretched up to the next size and can just insert a new barbell in the new size.

 If you know from the start that you'd rather have a larger size tongue piercing, you can ask your piercer to pierce you at a larger size.
-S/he should be able to accommodate you, although there's a chance you'll have to wait for starter jewelry in a larger size to be custom ordered.
+They should be able to accommodate you, although there's a chance you'll have to wait for starter jewelry in a larger size to be custom ordered.

 Learn more about tongue piercing, jewelry for pierced tongues, tongue piercing aftercare, and tongue splitting on the following pages: